 The Epic Money Lesson I Learned

-There are some money lessons that I am grateful for and others I will never forget.
+There are some money lessons I’m genuinely grateful for and others I’ll never forget, even if I wanted to.

 THE PROCESS